SteveVitali/ethereum-smart-contract-analysis/README.md

 aws s3 sync s3://ethereum-blockchain-analysis-svitali .
 ```

-Alternatively, we can use the `push-pull-s3.sh` convenience script.
+Alternatively, we can use the `push-pull-s3.sh` convenience script to push to and then pull from S3 (and, conversely, we can use `pull-push.sh` on the other instances to pull from S3 and then push up any progress).

 ### Scraping with Several Instances Simultaneously